vidyagc/portfolio/_posts/2018-01-28-js-dynamic-content.markdown

 <div>&nbsp;</div>

 <div class="page-content-text">
-When a user leaves the landing page, after <span class="terms">showTab</span> has been set from a log in or sign up redirect link, I do not want the form to remain displayed when they go back to the landing page.
-There were several was to do this, but I just chose to set <span class="terms">showTab=0</span> in an <span class="terms">onclick</span> event in links that redirect to the landing page.
+When a user leaves the landing page, after <span class="terms">showTab</span> has been set from a log in or sign up link, I do not want the form to remain displayed when they go back to the landing page.
+There were several was to do this, but I just chose to set <span class="terms">showTab=0</span> in an <span class="terms">onclick</span> event in links that direct to the landing page.
 </div>

 <div class="file-path">app/views/layouts/application.html.erb</div>